 • For OpenSprinkler 2.3: plug in a wired Ethernet cable to OpenSprinkler's Ethernet jack, the other end to your router.
 If you prefer using WiFi connection, we recommend you to purchase OpenSprinkler v3, which has built-in WiFi.
-If you want wireless connection using OpenSprinkler 2.3, you can use a powerline Ethernet adapter, or a pocket-size travel router.
-Check our Video Tutorial for specific instructions.
+(If you have an OpenSprinkler 2.3 and want WIFi connection, you can use a powerline Ethernet adapter, or a pocket-size travel router.
+Check our Video Tutorial for specific instructions).